COP3504CSp25/ProgDocs/docs/style-guide.md

     ```
     Were your answers `int`, `long`, and `const char*`?
 You probably got the last one wrong.
 By turning off our static-typing, we get unexpected behavior.
 Don't use `auto` unless you know *exactly* what you're getting back.

+- Ignoring or suppressing compiler or linter warnings

+    Warnings are meant to let you know that something is probably not what you want.
+The compiler and linter are nearly always smarter than us mortals, so suppress warnings with caution.
+Remember that we will be using those tools to check the quality of your code.
+We're also going to check for suppression comments, so make sure you have a good reason if you suppress a warning.

 ## **Closing Comments**